MR-BOUBAKOUR/-BOUBAKOUR-MohamedRedha-p9-MicroServices-spring/README.md

 ![Big picture.png](_img/big_picture.png)

 - **Microservices architecture**, each service own a clear business responsibility.

 - **Single page application** built with Vue.js 3.

 - **Reactive API gateway** centralizes routing, authentication, and authorization.
 (Reactive PostgresQL DB)

 - **Service discovery via Eureka** enables dynamic routing and scalability.

 - **Communication**
   - REST & FeignClient.
   - RabbitMQ - for critical events.
-  - SSE (Server-Sent Events) - streams in real-time the AI assessment progress to the frontend
+  - SSE (Server-Sent Events) - streams in real-time the AI assessment progress to the frontend.

 - **Core business services**:
   - Patients service - manages patient records (Mysql DB).
   - Notes service - handles medical notes (Mongo DB).
-  - Assessments service – uses the local AI to produce a structured assessment for review and validation by the doctor
+  - Assessments service – uses the local AI to produce a structured assessment for review and validation by the doctor.
-  - Notifications service – when an assessment is validated by the doctor, an email is sent with the PDF assessment attached
+  - Notifications service – when an assessment is validated by the doctor, an email is sent with the PDF assessment attached.

 - **Local AI** – summarizes relevant chunks and generates the structured assessment

 - **Observability**: logs, metrics, and traces collected and visualized via a custom Grafana dashboard.

 - **Multi-layered testing strategy**:
   - Unit and integration tests on core services.
   - End-to-end tests cover full doctor journey across services.
-  - Performance testing to evaluate system behavior under load
+  - Performance testing to evaluate system behavior under load.

 - **CI/CD** automates testing, documentation, and image publishing.

 ---